oroinc/orocommerce/src/Oro/Bundle/ApplicationBundle/Resources/doc/getting-started.md

 Multiple Applications approach should be used in situation when several applications should share the same code source.
 So there will be no need to install applications in a separate directories.
 Just specify and use desired entry point file (front controller) for each application.
-These application will have both common and separate parts of configuration, and will use the save `vendor` directory with source code.
+These application will have both common and separate parts of configuration, and will use the same `vendor` directory with source code.

 Also, it may be used in architecture with several application-servers where each server runs the own application.
 In this case developer have to select the desired entry for each application.